 It can sometimes feel impossible for new and up-and-coming personalities to really make their mark and challenge the greats.

 That doesn’t mean that they should be forgotten, however.
 New streamers are the future of the community.
-A new face might be waiting in the wings to make their mark and prove they have what it takes to be the next Imaqtpie.
+A new face might be waiting in the wings to make their mark and prove they have what it takes to be the next Faker.
 Here are the ones you should be following.

-Broxah also gives players an insight into professional playstyles, giving viewers a chance to learn jungle pathing, leveling, and gank patterns from a seasoned veteran.
+Broxah’s streams offer viewers a window into the life of one of Europe’s most exciting players.
+He also gives viewers an insight into professional playstyles, giving viewers a chance to learn jungle pathing, leveling, and gank patterns from a seasoned veteran.

 Ashkan “TFBlade” Homayouni is Team Liquid’s streamer and substitute top laner.
 Although he’s been actively streaming since 2018, his popularity grew this year when he went on a mission to reach the highest rank across all League servers.
 It’s mostly his unfriendly behavior toward other players that viewers find entertaining, though.